Bira/octopus-carnival/_drafts/wir-mm3-4e-girallon.md

 Chaos and the Nine Hells.

-These have all the same traits as a basic girallon but are Immortal instead of Natural, and have the Devil keyword and Darkvision.
+These have all the same traits as a basic girallon but are Immortal instead of Natural.
+They have the Devil keyword and Darkvision.
 They're Level 22 Brutes with 249 HP and all the same abilities as a basic girallon.

 Their first new power is a trait named **Burning Soul**.
 This aura (2) causes 10 fire damage to enemies caught inside, or 20 if the girallon is bloodied.
 Better